holgerlembke/atsia/README.md

 * white: SCL
 * green: SDA

 ID0/ID1 are used to select the internal ID.
-All ATtiny85 share the same I2C address, 0x42 in this case.
-This can be verified with a simple I2C bus scanner:
+All ATtiny85s share the same I2C address, 0x42 in this case.
+This can be verified with a I2C bus scanner:

 ![Atsia](https://raw.githubusercontent.com/holgerlembke/atsia/main/media/atsiaserver.png)